wp-repository/wp-git-plugin/README.md

 	Copyright (C) 2013 Foe Services Labs (http://labs.foe-services.de)

-	This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of